microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

 ### Add Application Insights to the app running in App Service

 1. Run the following Azure CLI to add a new value to the App Service App Settings.
-This will be surfaced to the application as a new environment variable that will override the value specified in the `appsettings.json` file.
+This will be surfaced to the application as a new environment variable that will override the value specified in the `appsettings.json` file (note the double underscores in the nested resource name).

     ```shell
-    az webapp config appsettings set --resource-group <resource-group-name> --name <app-service-name> --settings ApplicationInsights__InstrumentationKey="11111111-2222-3333-4444-555555555555"
+    az webapp config appsettings set --resource-group <resource-group-name> --name <app-service-name> --settings ApplicationInsights__ConnectionString="<app-insights-connection-string>"
     ```

 1. Open the browser to https://<app-service-name>.azurewebsites.net and play a game.